-The service must not be withdrawn without a Child in Need Plan Review (see Child in Need Plans and Reviews Procedure) and the agreement of the social worker's manager.
+The service must not be withdrawn without a Child in Need Plan Review (see Child in Need of Our Support and Protection Procedure) and the agreement of the social worker's manager.
 Any such decision must be clearly recorded, with reasons.
 In all such cases, legal advice should usually be obtained before a final decision is made.Where a service is withdrawn, the social worker should inform the Finance Office, if appropriate, immediately.

 Planning transition to adulthood for unaccompanied children is a particularly complex process that needs to address their developing care needs in the context of their immigration status.

 Pathway planning to support an unaccompanied child's transition to adulthood must cover the areas that would be addressed within any care leaver's plan as well as any additional needs arising from their immigration status and the action required to resolve this.
 (See Policy to Promote the Welfare of Young Adults Leaving Care.)

 Former unaccompanied children who qualify as care leavers and who have been granted leave to remain, or who have an outstanding asylum or other human rights claim or appeal, are entitled to the same level of care and support from the local authority as any other care leaver.